Arthur I, Duke of Brittany: Early life

-When Richard died on 6 April 1199, on his deathbed he proclaimed his brother John as his heir, fearing Arthur was too young to look after the throne.
-Arthur was only twelve years old at the time and under the influence of the French king.
-John immediately claimed the throne of England, but much of the French nobility were resentful at recognising him as their overlord.
-They preferred Arthur, who declared himself vassal of Philip.
+When Richard died on 6 April 1199, on his deathbed he proclaimed his brother John as his heir, fearing Arthur was too young to look after the throne, but also under the influence of Philip II.
+Arthur was only twelve years old at the time.
+John immediately claimed the throne of England, but much of the Norman nobility were resentful, or concerned, at recognising him as their overlord based upon previous experiences and issues with him, such as when Richard was away on Crusade and John gave away Plantagenet lands to Philip II in an attempt to take control while Richard was absent.
+They preferred Arthur, who declared himself vassal of Philip, but also was the Duke of Brittany.
 Philip recognised Arthur's right to Anjou, Maine, and Poitou.
 Upon Richard's death Arthur led a force to Anjou and Maine.
 From 18 April, he styled himself as Duke of Brittany, Count of Anjou and Earl of Richmond.

 On 18 September, John persuaded the seneschal of Anjou, William des Roches, to defect, claiming Arthur would be a Capetian puppet.
 Four days later William took Arthur and Constance prisoners to Le Mans.
 Viscount Aimery, the seneschal appointed by John, took Arthur and Constance and fled the court to Angers, and later the court of Philip II.